Review of Samsung Galaxy Tab S6: the most “charged” tablet on Android

 </ img>

-Samsung decided not to use last yearfingerprint scanner in its flagship tablet Galaxy Tab S4.
-We used the recognition of the owner of the irises using an infrared camera and face recognition.
-In the same year, the scanner returned, but now it is built into the screen.
+Last year Samsung decided not to usea fingerprint scanner in its flagship Galaxy Tab S4 tablet.
+Owner recognition by iris using an infrared camera and facial recognition were used.
+The scanner returned this year, but now it is built into the screen.
 Face unlocking is also available, but there are no additional sensors, only the front camera, so this is a very dubious way to protect your data.

 </ img>